 - Graduate Academic Degree Programs (M.A.
 Design, M.S.
 Architecture, all Ph.D. programs)

-Students who are enrolled in concurrent degree programs will pay half of each program's tuition and the higher of the two PDSTs, if both programs have a PDST, or 80% of the PDST, if only one program has the supplemental tuition.
+Students who are enrolled in concurrent degree programs where both programs have PDST pay the higher PDST amount from the two programs, or 80% of the PDST if only one program has the supplemental tuition.